 Note that sometimes, a perfectly good ATM does not work with your perfectly fine credit card.
 If your card declines at an ATM, don’t panic, just try another bank.

 Since Cusco is probably Perú’s most important tourist hotspot, at least people who work in tourism speak pretty good English.
 Nevertheless, it’s always a courteous gesture to learn at least some basic vocabulary when visiting a country.
-Therefore, you might want to brush up your Spanish on babbel.
+Therefore, you might want to brush up on your Spanish on babbel.

 Cusco is packed to the brim with amazing landmarks.
 Although it is not that large, I’m marking them in this map so that you’ll find them easier:

 Puno and its amazing surroundings were only one of many beautiful stops on my tour through Perú, obviously.
 So to read about the others, go to the main post and take your pick!
-There, you’ll also find further relevant information on money, communication and more.
+There, you’ll also find further relevant information on money, communication, and more.